Azure/missionlz-edge/docs/F5_manual_cfg.md

 Back on the Windows 2019 management VM on the `Setup Utility >> License` page, click the Browse button to select the license file to upload.
 In the browser window that opens, navigate to and select the `License.txt` file downloaded from the F5 activation site and then click `Next` to upload the file to the F5 BIG-IP.

 The F5 BIG-IP should now be licensed and activated and the `Resource Provisioning` page should be displayed.
+NOTE: The BIG-IP may log the user out before presenting the `Resource Provisioning` page.
+If this happens, re-authenticate anc continue the setup process.

 On the `Resource Provisioning` page, leave all default settings as configured and click on the `Next` button at the bottom of the page.

-On the `Device Certificates` page, import a customer cert if desired or to just procedd with the self-signed cert for testing purposes click `Next`.
+On the `Device Certificates` page, import a customer cert if desired or to just proceed with the self-signed cert for testing purposes click `Next`.

 On the `Platform` page, make the following configurations and then click `Next`:

-- Enter a desired hostname for the F5 (example: `mlzf5.local`)
+- Enter a desired hostname for the F5 (example: `mlzashf5.local`)
 - Select the desired time zone
 - Select `Specify Range` in the `SSH IP Allow` section and then enter the CIDR information for the management subnet (default is 10.90.0.0/24)